2016 – 2017 Staff

 All swimmers will be assigned a regular practice time to attend on the first day.

-Monthly Calendars are provided prior to the first of each month to inform you of any changes in the schedule, however, the calendar page on Wizards.org will have the most up to date information throughout the season and is constantly updated.
+Monthly Calendars are provided prior to the first of each month to inform you of any changes in the schedule, however, the calendar page on our team website will have the most up to date information throughout the season and is constantly updated.

 A NOTE ON PRACTICE TIMES: Swimmers are assigned practice times based on age and ability.
 Each swimmer is evaluated by the coaching staff and put in the time slot in which we feel each swimmer can be the most successful.
 Swimmers may be moved up at coaches’ discretion throughout the year.
 We sincerely apologize if your child’s practice time presents difficulties for you, however, please be advised that these times are non-negotiable.

-TRIALS FEES: There will be an $8.00* meet entry fee per swimmer due Friday, December 13.
-This covers the Trials entry fees. (*subject to adjustment pending league meeting).
+TRIALS FEES: There will be an $8.00* meet entry fee per swimmer due Friday, December 1.
+This covers the Trials entry fees.

 DESCRIPTION OF ACTIVITIES

 The West Haven Wizards Swim Team is an activity organized and run by the Department of Parks & Recreation.
 Any boy or girl up to the age of 18 may join.
 The coaches evaluate the swimming skill at the outset of the season to assure that the child is ready to join the team.
 Expertise is not necessary, but the child must be independent enough not to need a coach in the pool with him/her.

 The team is a member of the Yankee Swim League and competes in meets against other teams from across the state.
-Meets start in November and end in early February.
+Dual meets start in November and end in early February.
 If your child qualifies, he or she will also compete in Championship meets in late February and early March.
 Meets are usually held on Saturdays.
 The Yankee League abides by the rules of the U.S. Swimming Association.

 Please read this handbook carefully.
 It contains most of the rules and information you will need to know to get the most out of this season.